Innov8ion-developer/SAP_Conversational_AI_Assignments/README.md

 Go to https://cai.tools.sap/ and log in to your account.
 Now select the bot you have created.

 #### Step 2: Create new entity
-Go to the Entities tab and press the CREATE button.
+Go to the Entities tab and press the CREATE or CREATE AN ENTITY button.

 ![Create new entity](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/addressLookup1.png)